-Address HIV-Associated Comorbidities, Coinfections, and Complications
+Address HIV-Associated Comorbidities, Coinfections, & Complications

 HIV causes many health issues that are not improved by combination antiretroviral therapy (ART).
 HIV treatment also may lead to harmful side effects, interactions with other medications, HIV drug resistance, and other complications.
 One of NIH’s overarching research priorities is to improve the health outcomes of people with HIV by addressing these co-occurring conditions—or comorbidities—along with the other infections and complications faced by people with HIV across the lifespan.

 This priority has become more urgent as the population of people with HIV is growing older and facing health issues related to aging.
 In 2016, 45 percent of people with HIV were 50 years of age or older.
 Of these, 6 percent were older than 60 years of age1.
 Chronic HIV infection, long-term ART use, and aging all can cause complications in people with HIV.
 Research is needed to better understand the relationships among aging, HIV infection, treatment, and related comorbidities.